SVT World: History

 In 2005, SVT Europa started broadcasting on the Thaicom 5 satellite and thereby became available in parts of Africa, Asia, and Australia, although this requires a large satellite dish of about 2–3 metres.
 The broadcast stopped in April 2016.
 At a point, SVT Europa moved from Sirius 2 to Eurobird 9.

 Analogue terrestrial broadcasts in Finland ceased on 1 September 2007 when Finland switched completely to digital television.
 On that day, SVT Europa started broadcasting as a digital pay-TV channel there.
 In September 2011, however, it became a free-to-air channel again, sharing a channel with Yle Fem in southern Finland and the Swedish-speaking Ostrobothnia.

 To reflect the fact that the channel is now broadcast in four continents, its name was changed to SVT World in mid-April 2009.
 With the name change the channel moved its playout centre, which allowed it to broadcast in the widescreen format (instead of the 4:3 letterbox format used until then) and time-shift programmes to be broadcast when it is night-time in Sweden.
 The channel will also get new graphics.
+SVT World also started broadcasting Regionala Nyheter (Regional News) throughout the world at 1:40–6:00 am (7:40 am – 1:00 pm), as well as more overnight repeats to cater to different time zones.

 In October 2016, it was announced that the channel would be closed on 30 April 2017.
 The decision was taken because the business was no longer seen as economically viable, as a result of increased competition as well as the impending end of simulcasts of SVT World on Yle Fem in Finland, when it and Yle Teema would eventually merge into a new single channel in April 2017.

-Regional programming for the world

-SVT World broadcast Regionala Nyheter (Regional News) throughout the world at 1:40–6:00 am (7:40 am – 1:00 pm).